hadmacker/asd_notes/README.md

   * The phrase “executive function” refers to a set of skills.
 These skills underlie the capacity to plan ahead and meet goals, display self-control, follow multiple-step directions even when interrupted, and stay focused despite distractions, among others.
   * [harvard.edu](https://developingchild.harvard.edu/resources/what-is-executive-function-and-how-does-it-relate-to-child-development/#:~:text=The%20phrase%20%E2%80%9Cexecutive%20function%E2%80%9D%20refers,focused%20despite%20distractions%2C%20among%20others.)
 * **Extrapyramidal Effects**: [WebMD](https://www.webmd.com/schizophrenia/what-are-extrapyramidal-effects) Uncontrollable involuntary movements
+* **Facilitated Communication**:
+  * See Controversies section pertaining to Anna Stubblefield using FC improperly for sexual consent.
+  * See also book for a FC success story: [I have been buried under years of dust, Valerie Gilpeer & Emily Grodin](https://www.amazon.ca/Have-Been-Buried-Under-Years/dp/0062984349)
 * **GDD**: See Global Development Delay
 * **Genotype**: Genetic traits
 * **Gestalt Language Processing (GLP)**: A form of language development that starts with whole memorized phrases instead of individual words.
 Individual words within a chunk may not be recognized by the person.
 [Gestalt Language Processing and AAC](https://www.assistiveware.com/blog/gestalt-language-processing-aac)